Best cloud document storage of 2024

 Not end-to-end encryption

-When it comes to the best cloud document storage services, no list would be complete without Dropbox.
-It’s one of the simplest platforms to use, letting you easily drag-and-drop files into the desktop app, sync across all platforms, and store almost any filetype with no compatibility issues.
+Dropbox is one of the simplest cloud document storage platforms to use, letting you easily drag-and-drop files into the desktop app, sync across all platforms, and store almost any filetype with no compatibility issues.
 It even works on Linux, which neither Google Drive or OneDrive supports.

-During our time with Dropbox, we discovered very few flaws across the board.
 It’s not quite perfect, but it’s one of the best in the business.
-At the time, we said, “it offers intelligent, reliable, secure file syncing and cloud storage that anyone can use.
+In our review (linked below), we said that “it offers intelligent, reliable, secure file syncing and cloud storage that anyone can use.
 Really it is not an overstatement to say that Dropbox can genuinely change the way you work.”

 Read our full Dropbox review.